ebanner/TextEditorTournament/README.md

 Load up a Challenge
 ===================

-Issue the <load | send | submit> command from the manager's prompt with a legal challenge.
+Issue the &lt;load | send | submit&gt; command from the manager's prompt with a legal challenge.

 Start the challenge